Physics of Marble Runs: The Science Behind the Fun

 Potential Energy (PE): Picture a marble perched at the top of a ramp, brimming with stored energy due to its elevated position.
 This is gravitational potential energy.
 The higher the marble, the greater its potential energy, poised to be released as soon as it starts moving.

 Kinetic Energy (KE): Once the marble is in motion, its potential energy transforms into kinetic energy, the energy of movement.
-The faster the marble rolls, the more kinetic energy it accumulates, enabling it to navigate the track, overcome obstacles, and race towards the finish line.
+The faster the marble rolls, the more kinetic energy it accumulates, enabling it to navigate the track, overcome obstacles, and race toward the finish line.

 The Energy Dance in Action